Erik Rybenok

 In a company

-It might be called supplier chaos, slow decisions, unclear ownership, or an overloaded team.
+It gets called supplier chaos, slow decisions, an overloaded team.

 In a person

-It might be called overthinking, procrastination, AI noise, or "I know what to do, but I'm still not moving."
+It gets called overthinking, procrastination, "I know what to do — I'm not moving."

-My work is to slow the situation down until the real pattern becomes visible.
+I slow the situation down until the pattern has nowhere to hide.

 Surface nameVisible patternClear move